almtree/AroMaster/README.md

 ### Other functionalities
 - Watchdog reboots system on hardware/software fails
 - Sends Email on Fault or roof open/close
-- Coller Fan & heater control
+- _ARO-Master box_ internal cool fan and heater control
-- Up Time.
-Number of minutes since the controller booted up last
+- Up Time, number of minutes since the controller was initialized
 ### Users/Piers control
 - Up to 8 piers  (one user per ‘pier’)
 - Internet control of pier relays (4 relays per pier, 110/220v 10A per relay)